 Case studies are being collected to provide evidence of the positive benefits that Community Led Support is having directly on Orkney's communities.
+Within one of these community engagements, people identified additional non-statutory services which met their needs.

-A joint seminar for Orkney IJB Members, Elected Members and NHS Orkney Board Members was scheduled for May 2020, but had to be postponed due to COVID-19 and will be rescheduled in the near future.
+A joint seminar for Orkney IJB Members, Elected Members and NHS Orkney Board Members was scheduled for May 2020, but had to be postponed due to COVID-19 and will be rescheduled by December 2020.